3liodeh/auto_image_labeling_for_computer_vision/README.md

 # labeling

-convert your photo to video then label your images in one click
+convert your images to video then label your images in one click